purplesyringa/steam/README.md

 Steam is React, minus the bullshit.

-It's a 3 KB library that enables you to use React-like environment without a build system or large dependencies like this:
+It's a 3 KB library (gzipped) that enables you to use React-like environment without a build system or large dependencies like this:

 ```html
 <!DOCTYPE html>